 Adding a second monitor to your laptop allows for a better visual experience because of the larger screen size.

-Just be mindful to purchase a monitor that doesn’t have a resolution that is too high for the capabilities of the laptop’s graphics card.
+Just be mindful of purchasing a monitor that doesn’t have a resolution that is too high for the capabilities of the laptop’s graphics card.

 Also, take note of the connector for the output to a monitor.
-You may have to purchase a separate adapter to convert the plug from a mini type to a standard-sized connector.
+You may purchase a separate adapter to convert the plug from a mini-type to a standard-sized connector.

-In some cases, you can purchase a special cable that has the appropriate connectors on it to avoid the need for an adapter.
+Sometimes, you can purchase a special cable with the appropriate connectors to avoid needing an adapter.

 Portable USB-C monitors are another way to connect an extra screen to a laptop.
-As indicated in the name, they are designed to make transportation easier and more robust.
+As the name indicates, they are designed to make transportation easier and more robust.

-But if you game at a desk, a normal computer monitor might be the way to go to take advantage of the larger screen size options and viewability.
+But if you game at a desk, a normal computer monitor might be the way to take advantage of the larger screen size options and viewability.

 Do dual monitors decrease FPS?

-As long as you have the monitors configured for the game to run on only one monitor, then no, it won’t reduce the FPS.
+As long as you have the monitors configured for the game to run on only one monitor, it won’t reduce the FPS.